semuconsulting/PyMandel/README.md

 * Zoom button - automatically create and save a sequence of images at increasing zoom levels, which can be converted externally into an animation (e.g. GIF or short video).

 * Spin button - in Julia mode only, automatically creates and saves a 'spinning Julia Set' sequence.
+Increasing the number of frames will result in a slower but more detailed spin animation.

 * Options..Hide/Show Status - toggles the Status Bar on or off.